Find organisations that can support the Armed Forces community and read our Armed Forces Covenant.

-- Support services for military and defence personnel and their families: Healthcare, housing and support services available for military personnel
+- Support services for military and defence personnel and their families: healthcare, housing and support services available for military personnel

-- Support for war veterans: Find out about legacy health, recognition, return to civilian life, support from the voluntary sector, commemoration and payment schemes
+- Support for war veterans: find out about legacy health, recognition, return to civilian life, support from the voluntary sector, commemoration and payment schemes

-- Veterans UK: Administers the Armed Forces pension scheme and compensation payments
+- Veterans UK: administers the Armed Forces pension scheme and compensation payments

-- British Army Website: Includes a welfare and support section
+- British Army welfare and support

-Armed Forces Charities
+Armed Forces charities

-A wide range of charities provide support and care for the Armed Forces Community.
+A wide range of charities provide support and care for the Armed Forces community.

-- Royal British Legion: Shoulder to Shoulder with all who Serve
+- Royal British Legion: shoulder to shoulder with all who serve

-- SSAFA: Lifelong support for our Forces and their families
+- SSAFA: lifelong support for our Forces and their families

 - Veterans UK: bringing together services for veterans